university fellowships committee

 Earning one of these fellowships requires planning and preparation.
 That's where you need the advice and assistance of the University Fellowships Committee.
 Even if you are now a freshman, it is not too early to seek guidance.
 And if you are a sophomore, junior, or senior, there are fellowships you can apply for this year.

-Whether you are interested in fellowships available for undergraduate study (that is, awards you can use while at BC) or in fellowships available for graduate study (that is, awards you can use after BC) the place to start is with the University Fellowships Committee's general information.
+Whether you are interested in fellowships available for undergraduate study (awards you can use while at BC) or in fellowships available for graduate study (awards you can use after BC) the place to start is with the University Fellowships Committee's general information.

 Dr. Jason Cavallari